dotnet/orleans/README.md

 ### Building from source

-Clone the sources from the GitHub [repo](https://github.com/dotnet/orleans)
+Clone the sources from the GitHub [repo](https://github.com/dotnet/orleans).

 Run the `Build.cmd` script to build the nuget packages locally, then reference the required NuGet packages from `/Artifacts/Release/*`.
-You can run `Test.cmd` to run all BVT tests, and `TestAll.cmd` to also run Functional tests (which take much longer)
+You can run `Test.cmd` to run all BVT tests, and `TestAll.cmd` to also run Functional tests (which take much longer).

 ### Building and running tests in Visual Studio 2017
 .NET Core 2.0 SDK is a pre-requisite to build Orleans.sln.